tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_on_a_USB_key.md

 To get the proper UUIDs for your partitions issue blkid

--   menu.lst, the Grub configuration file, should be edited to (loosely) match the following:
+> Note:

-Note:When grub is installed on the USB key, the key will always be hd0,0
+-   When GRUB is installed on the USB key, the key will always be hd0,0.

-Note:It seems that current versions of GRUB2 will automatically default to using uuid.
-The following directions are for GRUB legacy
+-   It seems that current versions of GRUB will automatically default to using uuid.
+The following directions are for GRUB legacy.

 > GRUB legacy

-With the static /dev/sdaX:
+menu.lst, the GRUB legacy configuration file, should be edited to (loosely) match the following: With the static /dev/sdaX:

     root (hd0,0)
     kernel /boot/vmlinuz-linux root=/dev/sda1 ro